bintracker/bintracker/README.md

 Things you can do at this point include:

-- Compose music for 2 different ZX Spectrum 1-bit sound drivers
+- Compose music for 3 different 1-bit sound engines for Sinclair ZX Spectrum and Fairchild Channel F
 - Control the application through the interactive REPL shell
 - Assemble code and control external emulators